Best Bluetooth Speakers Under ₹2000 in India (2026)

 - ✗Most expensive pick at ₹1,799

-For outdoor use — a rooftop gathering, a park outing, a verandah party — the Trance 25 fills the space in a way that the smaller speakers can't.
-I've used it at a flat terrace party with 12 people and it held its own without straining.
+For indoor use — a living room movie night, a desk speaker, a kitchen radio — the SoundDrum 1 fills the space in a way that the smaller speakers can't.
+I've used it at a small flat gathering with around 10 people and it held its own without straining.

 What we liked